planetsizecpu/Cave-In/README.md

 Official sound support is not available at this time, so no sound is provided by now, but I remember the sound effects & melody [Turkey in the Straw](https://www.youtube.com/watch?v=wlddjE2KS3k) (ice cream truck song melody), some day music & sound will be available in Red and we could enjoy much more.

-To run the game you need the [Red](https://www.red-lang.org/p/download.html) toolchain in your path, just download/unpack the files & folders and click on cave.red file (yes it runs on interpreter, that's how powerful Red-lang is), otherwise click on cave executable file (not tested on Mac).
+To run the game you need the [Red](https://www.red-lang.org/p/download.html) toolchain in your path, just download/unpack the files & folders and click on cave.red file (yes it runs on interpreter, that's how powerful Red-lang is), otherwise, if you trust me, click on cave executable file (not tested on Mac).
 Meet us at the Red [forums](https://gitter.im/red/red/gui-branch)

 Have fun! 😉